jxnblk/blog/src/posts/the-modern-front-end-design-system.md

 Design systems come in all shapes in sizes and can encompass a wide range of skillset and roles within an organization.
 As a front-end developer, I'd like to share some of the tooling that I've found beneficial for building and maintaining the components and code for design systems in modern applications.

-On more than one occasion, I've been asked what a blessed "Jackson Stack" (or Jxnstk for short) would look like.
+On more than one occasion, I've been asked what a blessed "Jackson Stack" would look like.
-While this stack has changed and will continue to change over time, the following is what I consider to be best-in-class tools for building and maintaining design systems in 2019.
+This "stack" is certainly a moving target, but the following is a list of solid choices for 2019.
-This list doesn't attempt to cover every aspect, and there is always room for experimentation and exploration, so please take this as more of a starting point rather than a canonical list of tools to use.
+This doesn't attempt to cover every aspect, and there is always room for experimentation and exploration, so please take this as more of a starting point rather than a definitive list of tools to use.
+Full disclosure: I've work on or with many of the tools listed in this post, and this reflects my own personal opinions.

+## What does *modern* mean

 I use the term *modern* here to reference React and related technologies.
 This is in no way meant to be exclusive, but I think it reflects some of the industry-standard, component-based approaches that many front-end developers are working within.
 If you're looking for a full-time role as a *front-end developer*, chances are you'll be working with either Angular (yes, it's still *very* widely used) or React.
-There are other roles and different types of developers, so whether you're a full-stack dev working on a Rails app, or a designer working in CSS, I hope that you can steal some ideas or gain some inspiration for the tech stack that you work with.
+There are other roles and different types of developers, so whether you're a full-stack dev working on a Rails app, or a designer working in CSS, I hope that you can take some ideas or inspiration and apply them to the tech stack that you currently work with.

 ## Components

 Modern front-end applications are built upon functional, component-based architectures, with unit tests, end-to-end tests, performance budgets and gate-checks, accessibility, A/B experimentation, and many other factors to consider.
-The component model popularized by React makes this work much easier than before, but often the visual and interaction design can seems like an afterthought and leaves a lot open to interpretation.
+The component model popularized by React makes this work much easier than before, but often visual and interaction design can seem like something that lacks solid patterns and implementations vary widely across projects.
-Thankfully, userland libraries like Styled Components and Emotion have helped bring styling into a more component-based workflow.
+Thankfully, userland libraries like Styled Components and Emotion have helped bring visual styling into a more component-based workflow.

 ## CSS-in-JS